 6.5.5.
 Product preservation.

-Given that the "products" provided by the TYPSA Group are the documents themselves that constitute the projects, studies or reports, their control is carried out in accordance with the provisions indicated in 1.3.1 y 6.3.5.
+Given that the "products" provided by the TYPSA Group are the documents themselves that constitute the projects, studies or reports, their control is carried out in accordance with what is indicated in 1.3.1 and .6.3.5